maribraga/colias_hostrep/README.md

 # colias_hostrep

-This repository contains analyses of historical biogeography, host repertoire evolution, and diversification of the butterfly genus *Colias*.
+This repository contains analyses of historical biogeography, host repertoire evolution, and diversification of the butterfly genus *Colias* (manuscript in preparation).

 ### html files contain code and results of different analysis steps: